 Pin the lace to the front hem.
 Next, pin the lace to the back body at the back neckline and hem.
 At this stage, re-pin the side seams to ensure that the lace matches perfectly at the side seams before you appliqué.
 Here’s where the galloon lace’s mirror-image design always enhances your creation.
 I adjust the lace so that it matches exactly at the side seam, which may make the join in the lace different at the center front and center back.

 Construct the camisole

-After you have appliquéd all of the lace as described but before you have closed the side seams, determine if you need loops and buttons, and attach them as described below.
+After you have appliquéd all of the lace as described but before you have closed the side seams, determine if you need loops and buttons, and attach them as described at far right.
 They are always on the left side.
 French seams are well suited to camisoles, as they produce a clean finish.
 As it is a short side seam, there is little risk of distortion.

 Beautiful lingerie can enhance a woman’s quality of life and contribute a great sense of beauty and refinement.
 It is my wish that you will be inspired to create this couture camisole and experience a great sense of accomplishment and pride in your achievement.

 The final details are my passion.
 Couture lingerie is defined by an extraordinary attention to detail.